SyncfusionExamples/How-to-customize-the-tooltip-using-DataTemplate-in-winui-datagrid/README.md

-# How-to-customize-the-tooltip-using-DataTemplate-in-winui-datagrid
+# How to customize the tooltip using DataTemplate in winui datagrid?
-This repository explains how to customize the tooltip using DataTemplate in winui datagrid
+This repository explains how to customize the tooltip using DataTemplate in winui datagrid.